w3c/webrtc-stats/webrtc-stats-testing.md

 + When the peer connection is in failed state, this is when a call is dropped
 + When the peer connection is in closed state, this is after call has ended.

-In every case, the test should produce a connection between two PeerConnections, and call getStats() on them.
-In these tests, we are mainly verifying three aspects:
+In every case, the test should produce a connection between two PeerConnections, and call the getStats API on those peerconnections.
+We are mainly verifying three aspects with these tests, they are:

 1. The stats objects and the corresponding metrics are created in the correct peerconnection phases.